alhog/QubitCircuitry/README.md

 ## Overview

 The **Quasi Ledger** is a visionary concept that unites quantum and classical elements within blockchain networks.
-It transcends classical limits, introducing quantum tokens, enhanced cryptography, and cosmic oracles.
-This technical readme provides an in-depth exploration of the Cosmic Ledger, its components, and practical implementation.
+It transcends classical limits, introducing quantum tokens, enhanced cryptography, and quasi oracles.
+This technical readme provides an in-depth exploration of the Quasi Ledger, its components, and practical implementation.

 ## Table of Contents